-If you are accessing this website from North America, South America or Japan, the terms of this Legal and Privacy statement shall be governed by the laws of the State of New York; if you are accessing this website from any other location, its terms shall be governed by English law. ©1999 Enron Corp.
-All rights reserved.
+If you are accessing this website from North America, South America or Japan, the terms of this Legal and Privacy statement shall be governed by the laws of the State of New York; if you are accessing this website from any other location, its terms shall be governed by English law.

-EnronOnline is conducting a pilot program involving direct access connections (such as a "T1" line or other means of direct access) to EnronOnline, as an alternative to internet access.
-Direct access connections might enable users to access EnronOnline more quickly than is currently possible through internet access.
+Enron may from time to time provide direct access connections (such as a "T1" line or other means of direct access) to the website, as an alternative to internet access.
+Direct access connections might enable users to access the website more quickly than is currently possible through internet access.

-Updated 9/18/00